These are 5 incredible facts about Carlson’s Long Patrol

 1) An 150-miles-long patrol

-The Long patrol was a bit more than just a patrol.
+The Long Patrol was a bit more than just a patrol.
 It was a complete special operation.
 However, the name stuck.
 Carlson and his men stepped off on November 6, 1942, and came back on December 4.
 For a little less than a month, they were behind enemy lines causing chaos.

 They moved over 150 miles through the dense and brutal jungle, fighting not just the Japanese but disease and wildlife.
-This action took them up the coastline of Guadacanal and on a rather interesting safari.
+This action took them up the coastline of Guadalcanal and on a rather interesting safari.

 The Japanese were harassing Henderson Field and had free reign over the island outside of the field.
 Lt.
 General Vandegrift was tired of the Japanese harassing the field and dispatched the Raiders to make their life difficult.